leetkrew/RjRegalado.EncryptionHelper/README.md

 March 19, 2022

 - Encryption and decryption of plain text using PFX certificate as a private key, and CRT certificate as a public key.
-Both keys allow the user to encrypt plain text, however, the only private key has the capability to decrypt an encrypted text.
+Both keys allow the user to encrypt plain text.
+As designed, only the private key has the capability to decrypt an encrypted text.
 - Implementation of System.Security.Cryptography and System.Security.Cryptography.X509Certificates.